Last updated November 27, 2019

 This is a tool for building macOS PKGs via the command line as part of your Munki deployment.

 The second iteration of MunkiWebAdmin, this tool provides a web-based interface for Munki administrators for managing their Munki repositories.

-This provides a web-based dashboard allowing to run and view various reports on your Mac deployment.
+This provides a web-based dashboard allowing you to run and view various reports on your Mac deployment.